 They have standing machines with soft drinks all across the country, where you can buy hot or cold real tea beside other usual unsweetened drinks.

-The most famous tea growing area in Japan is Shizuoka region with Kawan and Shimizu production zones.
+The most famous tea growing area in Japan is the Shizuoka region with Kawan and Shimizu production zones.
 This region gives extremely delicious varieties of tea thanks to the consistently warm and humid climate.

 Here we have an important place Kirishima, which literally translates as “hazy island”.
-The fog in the southern part of Japan surrounds volcanic mountains so much that you can only see the tops of the mountains, which look like islands in the misty sea.
+The fog in the southern part of the country surrounds volcanic mountains so much that you can only see the tops of the mountains, which look like islands in the misty sea.
 This is where its name comes from.
 Another famous growing region in Japan is Kyoto.